elam03/udacity/projects/movie-trailer/README.md

 # Features
 * Serves movie trailers of some of my favourite movies
+* Dynamically displays movie, plot, and trailer
 * Embedded trailer viewing
 * Movie data obtained via the public imdbapi
 * Caches previously loaded movies

+## Usage (and modification)
+You can add extra content by modifying 'movies_to_load.json'.
+This is the list which is used to determine what movies to load.
+It will load movies from the cache if they exist, otherwise the app will attempt to retrieve data from [omdbapi](http://www.omdbapi.com) and [trailersapi](http://trailersapi.com).

  ### Python3 Modules
  * json